-- The opportunity cost of an action is the highest valued alternative forgone. - Efficiency means that the opportunity cost of producing more books or movies is the tradeoff along the frontier.
+- The opportunity cost of an action is the highest valued alternative forgone. - Opportunity cost is a ratio; it is the cost of an additional unit of a good measured in terms of what was given up to obtain that additional unit.
+The formula to calculate opportunity cost is decrease in the quantity produced of one good divided by the increase in the quantity produced of a another good. - Efficiency means that the opportunity cost of producing more books or movies is the tradeoff along the frontier.